Amigos of Costa Rica retains full discretion and control over the use of donations Learn More »

 Following coaching to fine-tune their proposals, they were able to submit their ideas for consideration for matching grants from Amigos to bring them to fruition.

-Through this process, Esther and the team at Las Pumas created the idea for the Wild Path Tour—an private experience that would be longer than the regular tour (1.5-2 hours, compared to one hour for the general public) and would be sold at a higher price point for visitors with a keen interest in wildlife conservation and biology.
+Through this process, Esther and the team at Las Pumas created the idea for the Wild Path Tour—a private experience that would be longer than the regular tour (1.5-2 hours, compared to one hour for the general public) and would be sold at a higher price point for visitors with a keen interest in wildlife conservation and biology.

 Amigos Affiliate Coordinator Adriana Alfaro explains following coaching to fine-tune the proposal, Esther was selected to receive a $2,500 matching grant from the Amigos Environmental Fund if she could raise $2,500; a total of $12,680 from this fund were granted to 5 organizations, including Las Pumas.